 Consequences of mutations in the upstream promoter region

-The effect of a point mutation at each position can be measured by comparing the level of mRNA transcription relative to the un-mutated gene [vertical scale].
-The graph shows strong reduction of transcription level by mutations in the promoter regions at -10 (ATATAA) & -35 (GGCCAATC), and at an upstream enhancer region.
-Note that mutations at two sites immediately 5' to the -35 promoter sharply increase transcription.
-A mutation at the start point of transcription () turns off transcription entirely.
+The effect of a point mutation at each position upstream from the coding region can be measured by comparing the level of mRNA transcription relative to the un-mutated gene [vertical scale].
+The graph shows that transcription is strongly reduced by mutations in the promoter regions at -10 (ATATAA) & -35 (GGCCAATC), and at an upstream enhancer region.
+Note that mutations at either of two sites immediately 5' to the -35 promoter sharply increase transcription.
+A mutation at the start point of transcription (bent , fifth base from the 3' end) turns off transcription entirely.

-Note that the large majority of mutations in this region have no measurable effect on transcription.
-Dots indicate positions where the consequences of mutations are unknown.
+The large majority of mutations in this region have no measurable effect on transcription (relative transcription level ~ 1).
+Dots on the baseline are positions where the consequences of mutations are unknown.